Nothing but the Truth (British game show)

 Nothing But the Truth is a British game show that aired on Sky1 and ran from 10 November 2007 to 26 March 2008.
 It was hosted by Jerry Springer.
+It was based on the Colombian format Nada más que la verdad.

 Format

-Prior to the show, contestants are asked to answer a series of questions while connected to a polygraph, but were not informed of the results.
+Prior to the show, contestants are asked to answer a series of questions while connected to a polygraph, but are not informed of the results.
 During the show, each contestant is again asked up to 21 of the questions they were asked offscreen.
 A voice-over, or occasionally the host, announced whether the answer is "true" or "false", based on the result of the polygraph test before the show.
-The contestant may continue after certain milestones and keep the money they have won so far; giving an answer deemed "false" results in the loss of all the money.
-The top prize in this version was £50,000.
+The contestant may stop before being asked another question and keep the money they have won so far; giving an answer deemed "false" forfeits the prize fund and ends the game.
+The top prize fund in this version was £50,000.

+Money ladder

+Questions asked get increasingly personal as the contestant moves up the ladder.